 Sample Python scripts

-The portal includes some sample Python scripts that expand on the capabilities provided through the command line utilities.
+Portal for ArcGIS includes some sample Python scripts that expand on the capabilities provided through the command line utilities.
 Unlike the command line utilities, you can run these scripts from any machine that has been configured with the Python environment.
 The scripts have been written so you can run them easily with minimum knowledge of Python.
 These scripts can be executed as is, or you can also use them to learn how to interact with ArcGIS REST API, customize them, or even create your own.
 See Sample Python scripts for details.

-ArcGIS REST API and the portal
+ArcGIS REST API and Portal for ArcGIS

 To learn more, see Scripting with ArcGIS REST API.